 The Valor Learning Center (VLC) is located in the library.
-It operates Mondays - Fridays during high peak times.
-Consultations can also be arranged virtually for our online students.
+It is open according to a schedule posted early each semester.
+Consultations can also be arranged virtually for online students and for on-campus students who cannot access the learning center during its posted hours.